JulianOzelRose/TRIII-SaveEdit/README.md

 stored on an additional offset, which I call the secondary ammo offset.
 The secondary offsets vary throughout the levels.
 Some levels have as little as 1 secondary offset, while others have up to 7 secondary ammo offsets.
 The "correct" secondary ammo offset changes as you progress through a level.
 Writing to incorrect or multiple secondary offsets typically results in the game crashing upon loading.
-I was not able to discern any useful large-scale patterns from the ammo offsets, so this editor takes a somewhat brute-force approach to handling ammunition.
+I was not able to discern any useful large-scale patterns from the ammo offsets at first, so this editor takes a somewhat brute-force approach to handling ammunition.
 To determine which secondary offset is the correct one to write to, we loop through them and check for equivalency with the base offset.

 ```
 int[] GetValidAmmoOffsets(int baseOffset, params int[] offsets)